It's been over 400 years...

 Idle Valley Nature Reserve is the largest site in our care.
 We plan to harness natural processes through the reintroduction of beavers and the expansion of our conservation grazing programme to unlock more of the site’s amazing potential for wildlife.

-The generous backing of Severn Trent Water, through the Great Big Nature Boost, has given this work real momentum, but we need your help today to bring back beavers and set the county on a path to a wilder future.
+The generous backing of Severn Trent, through the Great Big Nature Boost, has given this work real momentum, but we need your help today to bring back beavers and set the county on a path to a wilder future.
 Your support could help us speed up the restoration of habitats at Idle Valley and support a resurgence of wild nature across the county.

 Find out more